Woutah/MVTS-Learner/README.md

 </center>
 The group-column is optional, but can be used to split the dataset using these groups such that we don't train on data from "in-between" the test or validation set.
 Alternatively, a separate dataset can be specified for testing and validation.
 Each row corresponds to a single time-step, and each column to a single feature.

 For preprocessing, analysis & labeling the data, we have also implemented [MVTS-Analyzer](https://github.com/Woutah/MVTS-Analyzer) - a GUI-based tool for multivariate time-series.
-This tool allows us to label data in a GUI, and export it so that it can directly be used as input for the MVTS-learner:
+This tool allows us to label data in a GUI, and export it so that it can directly be used as input for MVTS-learner:

 <p align="center">
 	<img src="./mvts_learner/examples/images/mvts_analyzer_multi_ax_control_example.gif" width="1200" />
 </p>